How efficiency shapes market impact: Discussion

 \begin{enumerate} \item The fair pricing condition, Eq.~\ref{fairPricing}, is directly testable, although it requires a somewhat arbitrary choice about when enough time has elapsed since the metaorder has completed for reversion to occur.
 (One wants to minimize this time because of the diffusive nature of prices, but one wants to allow enough time to make sure that reversion is complete). \item The asymmetric price response predicted by Eq.~\ref{returnRatio} is testable.
 However, this only tests the martingale condition, which is the less controversial part of our model. \item The equivalence of impact as a function of time and size is directly testable.
 Under our theory, for $N > t$ the immediate impact from the first $t$ steps is the same, regardless of $N$.
 This is in contrast to the Kyle model which predicts linear impact as a function of time, but can explain concavity in size only by postulating variable informativeness of trades vs. metaorder size. \item The prediction of immediate and permanent impact based on $p_N$ is directly testable through Equations~\ref{final} and \ref{generalPermanentImpact}. \item If the metaorder distribution is a power law (Pareto distribution), then for large $N$ the immediate impact scales as $\mathcal{I}_t \sim t^{\beta -1}$ and the ratio of the permanent to the immediate impact of the last transaction is $I_N/\mathcal{I}_N = 1/\beta$.
 See Section~\ref{paretoSec}. \end{enumerate}

 Prediction (2) has been tested and confirmed by Lillo and Farmer (\citeyear{Lillo03c}), Farmer et al. (\citeyear{Farmer06}) and Gerig (\citeyear{Gerig07}).
 Preliminary results seem to support, or at least not contradict, prediction (5).
-The only studies of which we are aware that attempted to fit functional form to the impact of metaorders are by Torre (\citeyear{Torre97}), Almgren et al. \citeyear{Almgren05}, and Moro et al. (\citeyear{Moro09}); they find immediate impact roughly consistent with a square root functional form.
+The only studies of which we are aware that attempted to fit functional form to the impact of metaorders are by Torre (\citeyear{Torre97}), Almgren et al. \citeyear{Almgren05}, Moro et al. (\citeyear{Moro09}), Toth et al. (\citeyear{Toth11b}), and Bershova and Rakhlin (\citeyear{Bershova13a}).
+They find immediate impact roughly consistent with a square root functional form.
 Moro et al. also tested the ratio of permanent to immediate impact and found $0.51$ for the Spanish stock market and $0.69$ for the London stock market, with large error bars.
-To our knowledge the other predictions remain to be empirically tested.
+Very recently (subsequent to the appearance of our paper in preprint form), Bershova and Rakhlin (\citeyear{Bershova13a}) and Gomes and Waelbroeck (\citeyear{Gomes13}) each investigated separate proprietary sets of large metaorders on US equity markets.
+They independently verify the fair pricing condition.
+Moreover Bershova and Rakhlin (\citeyear{Bershova13a}) show that the permanent impact is approximated by a square root function of execution time and that its ratio to the immediate impact is close to $2/3$.
+These last studies are the strongest piece of direct evidence for our theory.